bamattre/babyrosa/README.md

 ## What’s in a name?

 Rosa was named after her great grandmother.
-Her name is pronounced differently in Portuguese than how it would sound in English, mainly the “R” sound.
+Her name follows the Portuguese pronounciation, which differs mainly in the “R” - it’s different than in English or the rolling R in Spanish.
 It’s tricky.
 See the pronunciation of Rosa [here](https://www.infopedia.pt/dicionarios/lingua-portuguesa/rosa) and a breakdown of the “R” sound [here](https://youtu.be/3jdovKE2f4I?t=366).